hamedg68/vuerouter4/README.md

 It is important to note that whatever is returned from the props function is all of the props that will be passed to the component

+## Transition
+for the transition component to apply the proper classes to each page, all the pages need to have a single root element.